Pay Tuition and Fees

 Columbus, OH 43218-3248

 Payments must be postmarked by the fee payment deadline in order to avoid late fees.
 Please allow 1-2 weeks from the time you send your payment for it to post to your account.
-All mailed payments are processed within 24 hours of receipt at the Office of the University Bursar.
+All mailed payments are processed within 2-3 business days of receipt at the Office of the University Bursar.

 - Print a Payment Coupon from My Buckeye Link - coming soon!

 Mail a Payment - 529 College Savings Plan